TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab6.md

 1. Test cases for types
   * errors on overloaded methods
   * errors on cyclic inheritance
-  * errors on fields hiding fields in a parent class
   * type errors in expressions
   * type errors in statements
   * type errors in method definitions